 Before you proceed with the solutions below, we suggest you run the following basic troubleshooting routines:

-- Check whether HDMI cable is correctly inserted on your PC and monitor/TV.
+- Check whether HDMI cable is correctly inserted into your PC and monitor/TV.

 - Unplug the HDMI cable from your computer/TV and reattach the cable.